 Meal times in Nazareth were wonderful.
 Sitting and sharing stories and learning from others like Carol & Jerry, Anne, Val, Phil, Charlotte & Michael were amazing.
 Neil and I always asked how and why people came on the Skywatch tour, and every answer was different.
 Being in the presence of these people was amazing.
 None of us knew the destiny that was being melded together, nor the world wide situation that was going to forge these friendships deeper.

-For Neil and I, one of the absolute highlights was the four wheel driving to Gilgal Refaim.
+For Neil and I, one of the absolute highlights was the four-wheel driving to Gilgal Refaim.
 We absolutely loved the crazy roads and bumping along – and keep in mind Neil once had broken his back and is not supposed to be walking – so no complaining thank you!
 Part of the adventure is being able to go with the flow and expect the unexpected.
-As an ex farmgirl, I relished having the wind blowing through my hair, being thrown around and reconnecting with a part of myself that had laid dormant – the Adventurous Sandi 😉 I sat opposite Pat in the jeep, and she commented that perhaps today wasn’t the day to have plastered her hair with any hairspray…. 😉
+As an ex farmgirl, I relished having the wind blowing through my hair, being thrown around and reconnecting with a part of myself that had laid dormant – the Adventurous Sandi 😉 I sat opposite Pat in the jeep; she commented that perhaps today wasn’t the day to have plastered her hair with any hairspray…. 😉

 Again, to look eye level, Gilgal Rephaim was just a jumbled up bunch of stones with long grass that needed said machete!
 I didn’t want to go down into the Death Chamber, so Neil did and videoed it.
 He also took the photo of the Gilberts that they often use for promotional purposes now.
 Yah him!
 For me, it was just lovely looking around and seeing all the archaeology that hasn’t been touched.
 The army had use of the area there within the Golan Heights, and prior to the 1970’s, this place had been in Syrian hands.
 It seemed that nothing had been properly excavated or dug out there, just a few ramshackle buildings that were erected by the armed forces.
 There was another mound in the distance that seemed to be relevant, but we didn’t go there.
 Maybe we should?
 This turns out to me another type of “serpent mound” that I saw, and that Derek noted whilst looking at Google maps of the area.
 This will definitely be on the tour itinerary next time, I am assured.

 I’m super glad that we’ve been to Banias Springs before, because we only got fifteen minutes this time.
 I’ve written about this in my book, it was a place that impacted me deeply back in 2013 on our first tour.
 There is so much to see, but we hardly saw anything this time.
 I look forward to going back and climbing the rocks up into some of the other sites up there.
 I’m told that the whole of Mt Hermon has many archaeological sites that only get visited by hikers.
 I also know that some people don’t like Banias Springs, and that’s fair enough.
 However, I take the view that Yeshua redeemed everything.
 Hearing Derek (again) speak on the importance of Peter, the rock and his revelation of who Yeshua is, right there in the very place that it was spoken and revealed, is important.
 As Carl Gallups says, context is key!

 One place that I don’t particularly like, as you have to pay to pee, and it’s so utterly trite and commercial, is Yardenit.
-I didn’t like being hearded into the dining hall and all that business, but I got a chance to spend time outside quietly with Anne.
+I didn’t like being herded into the dining hall and all that business, but I got a chance to spend time outside quietly with Anne.
 She and I got a chance to share and that for me was Heaven.
 Thank you Anne for holding my hand and allowing my tears to fall <3 Being present to watch a few people be baptized was lovely, singing while they going in an out of the water.
 It was actually hilarious when they all stayed in the water and swam around, making the most of cooling temperature while the rest of us sweltered in the heat!
 Great times 🙂

 For me, the Dead Sea Region is the place where I came alive – big time 🙂 The place where I would stand on the balcony and marvel that across the Dead Sea, was the Abarim Range – Jordan.
 Part of the land that originally was given to Abraham.
 Part of the land that one day will be restored to Israel.
 I had learnt after having our DNA tested, and developing a Family Tree, that we descend from the Tribe of Benjamin, and here I was smack bang in the middle of it all!
 Spiritually speaking, this is part of my heritage.
 No wonder I felt so ALIVE there!!

 It was at the Dead Sea that my silent prayers came true – just to dance, and enjoy ourselves – and so we did!
-My husband has never danced in public with me – well he now has 😉 Spending time with Charlotte, Michael and Taylor, letting our hair down and enjoying Shabbat evening – that was Heaven on Earth to me 🙂 It was at the Dead Sea we got to spend some time with Val, one of our Brits from the Motherland, and hear some of her story.
+My husband has never danced in public with me – well he now has 😉 Spending time with Charlotte, Michael and Taylor, letting our hair down and enjoying Shabbat evening – that was Heaven on Earth to me 🙂 Swimming in the Dead Sea, and experiencing the buoyancy was quite hilarious!
+Joining others in the big pools back at the resort – fun times.

 And then of course, going back to Qumran.
 I thought at this point I was going to self combust…….oh my Gosh!!